 For example, in our guest bathroom, I’m not sure if I didn’t tape off or if I just did a bad job, but I got lots of blue paint on the white tile.
 It’s been there for years now, and always bothered me a bit when I noticed it, but I’ve never done anything about it.
 So, it was time to get on that already!

 How to get paint off of tile

-I am excited to tell you that it is super easy to get dried wall paint off of tile.
+The easiest way, especially for small messes, is to use a chemical to wipe it off.
 All you need is acetone nail polish remover (the same kind that you use to remove gel polish) and q-tips.

 Simply dip the q tip into the remover and wipe away the paint.
 The paint on the tile literally wiped away with hardly any effort or pressure.
 Paint on the grout took a little more elbow grease, but I got it out.

 If your paint is a bit more stuck on, you can try using a plastic scraper or razor blade or putty knife to gently scrape stubborn paint from tiles and grout.